Click on the category dropdown below to see the submissions criteria.

 There are no sales qualifications for this category.

-Final decisions on category eligibility are at the discretion of CARAS.
+Final decisions on category eligibility is at the discretion of CARAS.

 ADJUDICATION

-A screen down process may take place prior to the judges’ review.
+A screen down process may take place prior to Round 1 voting, taking into account the quality of the album.

 ADDITIONAL INFORMATION